tim-roberts1/tva/CONTRIBUTING.md

 - `yarn lint:ts` run manually the linting for only ts files.

 Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!

-## PR edicate

-Before "creating a pull request", please consider instead [creating a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while the CI is waiting to complete.
-Once **all your tests pass**, then open your pull request.
-There is no need to assign anyone as our maintainers will recieve notifications when any PR's are posted.

 ## Semantic Commit Messages